 You should now have a Text and a ColoredRectangle in your Screen in Gum.

-Gum auto-saves your changes (just like Glue) so once you’ve made these changes, you do not need to manually save the Screen.
+Gum auto-saves your changes (just like the FlatRedBall Editor) so once you’ve made these changes, you do not need to manually save the Screen.
 Since the Gum screen was automatically added, you can run your game and you will see the Gum screen showing up in your FlatRedBall game automatically – no code necessary.

 At this point, you have the basics working for laying out Screens.
 In the next tutorial, we’ll look at how to interact with Gum objects in code.